(Originally posted: April 10, 2018)

 Tax season; the forever dreaded and unavoidable chore we must complete by April 30th every year.
 With this years deadline fast approaching most people are wondering, have they claimed everything possible?
-Perhaps a missed invoice for hearing aid batteries, or other medical devices purchased in 2017.
+Perhaps a missed invoice for hearing aid batteries, or other medical devices purchased last year.
 At Davidson’s we are always happy to provide client’s with any invoices they may have tucked away, or lost.
 Every penny counts!

 In addition to medical deductions, you may be wondering if you qualify for the Disability Tax Credit (DTC).
 Perhaps you heard about it through a friend, family member, or even your accountant.
 There are many things to consider before you apply for the DTC.